isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: Secondary 2 & 3 Cultural Immersion Trip to Ho Chi Minh City, Vietnam 2025
+          date: 19 December 2025
+          announcement: From 28 to 31 October 2025, our Secondary 2 and 3 students
+            embarked on a four-day, three-night cultural immersion programme to Ho Chi Minh City, the largest city in southern Vietnam.
+          link_text: Read more about it here
+          link_url: /secondary-2-3-cultural-immersion-trip-to-ho-chi-minh-city-vietnam-2025/
         - title: Secondary One Cohort Camp 2025
           date: 13 October 2025
           announcement: In September this year, our Secondary 1 students embarked on an